mallujamadar-portfolio/supply-chain-data-analytics/README.md

 This Supply Chain Data Analytics project provides an end-to-end analysis of supply chain performance, inventory management, logistics, supplier performance, and business operations.

-The project uses **Power BI, Python, Excel, and SQL** to transform supply chain data into meaningful business insights and interactive dashboards.
+The project uses **Power BI, Python, Excel, Tableau, and MySQL** to transform supply chain data into meaningful business insights and interactive dashboards.

 ---